France says Putin promised no 'new military initiatives' near Ukraine in talks with Macron - 1330 & 95.5 WFIN

 Putin and Macron’s marathon talks in the Kremlin Monday had ended with a glimmer of hope the Russian leader is ready to accept diplomacy.
 Putin afterwards told a press conference that Macron had brought “a range of ideas,” which he said it was too early to talk about publicly, but that Putin said he considered “possible as the basis for our next steps.”

 It was not clear what those ideas were.
-But French officials afterwards said Putin and Macron had agreed to “the initiation of a broader dialogue” on three key points: First, Russia’s military posture; second, the long-running ‘Normandy Format’ negotiations aimed at ending the conflict in Ukraine between government and Russian-backed separatists in the east; and third, the “opening of a dialogue on strategic issues,” a phrase that refers to troop and weapon deployments, and wider questions of NATO’s relationship with Moscow.
+But French officials afterwards said Putin and Macron had agreed to “the initiation of a broader dialogue” on three key points: first, Russia’s military posture and second, the long-running ‘Normandy Format’ negotiations aimed at ending the conflict in Ukraine between government and Russian-backed separatists in the east.
+Third, the “opening of a dialogue on strategic issues,” a phrase that refers to troop and weapon deployments, and wider questions of NATO’s relationship with Moscow.

-Macron flew to Kyiv on Tuesday to meet with Ukraine’s President Volodymyr Zelensky, where he is expected to bring some of the ideas to which Putin referred.
-Putin on Monday night told Macron, “Let’s see” how that meeting goes, saying he and Macron had agreed to speak again after.
+Ukraine’s Zelenskyy on Tuesday was also more sceptical of Putin’s assurances, saying at the press conference with Macron: “I do not really trust words, I believe that every politician can be transparent by taking concrete steps”.

+Russia has denied it has any plans to attack Ukraine, calling the Western accusations hysteria.
+But it has continued to build up troops near to Ukraine, with more forces arriving in recent days and, according to open source researchers, some appearing to move closer to the border.

-While massing troops near Ukraine, the Kremlin has demanded the United States and NATO give binding guarantees that Ukraine will never join the alliance and that NATO will pull back its infrastructure from eastern European countries that joined after the Cold War.
+While massing troops near Ukraine, the Kremlin has demanded the United States and NATO give a binding guarantees on NATO membership and that the alliance pull back its infrastructure from eastern European countries that joined after the Cold War.

 The U.S. and NATO countries, including France, have rejected those as non-starters, but have offered to engage with the Kremlin on more modest security issues, including limits on missile deployments and troop exercises.

-Macron in front of Putin again affirmed NATO’s so-called “Open Doors” policy, calling it “existential.”
+Macron in front of Zelenskyy again affirmed NATO’s so-called “Open Doors” policy.
 Any diplomatic breakthrough would either have to find a creative way of reassuring the Kremlin on its main demands or for Putin to move back from them.

-Putin with Macron had said there were “some thing possible to talk about” in written responses the U.S. and NATO have sent to Russia’s demands, referring to the more modest offers on missile deployments and other military issues.
-But he referred to them as “secondary.”

-The Kremlin on Tuesday lowered hopes around Macron’s efforts, saying “for now, of course we can’t say we sense any real path to a resolution.”
+Macron and Zelenskyy both denied a report that Macron had raised the idea of so-called ‘Finlandization’ as a possible solution.
+The term refers to Finland’s neutral status during the Cold War where it remained outside NATO in return for the Soviet Union largely recognizing its independence.

+Macron denied using the phrase or raising the concept with Putin, despite news reports he had told journalists it was one option “on the table.”
+Zelenskyy said this was the first time he had heard of the idea and that he would never suggest “Ukraine-izing” other countries.

 Copyright (C) 2022, ABC Audio.
 All rights reserved.